jtorre94/dummydf/README.md

 # Dummydf

-Dummydf is a Python library for generating test dataframes.
+Dummydf is a Python library for generating test dataframes ADIOS.

 ## Installation